arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 The Portenta Max Carrier features a micro SIM card slot (SIM1) designed for use with the SARA-R412M-02B module.
 Please note that the carrier itself does not provide cellular radio capability.
 Cellular functionality is available only when the appropriate module is installed.

 The micro SIM slot enables network connectivity for the cellular module and does not function independently.
 It works with the SARA-R412M-02B modem, providing access to LTE, Cat-M1 and NB-IoT networks.
 The dedicated SMA connector allows for the attachment of an external antenna to provide stable signal reception and performance.
+For detailed implementation process, please refer to the [user manual of the Portenta Max Carrier](https://docs.arduino.cc/tutorials/portenta-max-carrier/user-manual/)

 ### Features Supported By Portenta Boards
 The supported features depend upon your choice of Portenta board used together with the Portenta Max Carrier.